C-130J Super Hercules gains second wind after repairs at Ramstein

 |0

-This work, C-130J Super Hercules gains second wind after repairs at Ramstein, by A1C Rebecca Harima, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, C-130J Super Hercules gains second wind after repairs at Ramstein, by A1C Jason Jones Jr., identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.